On this page:

 Effects on fertility and sexual function

-Radiation therapy to the pelvis and rectum can affect your ability to have children (fertility) and sexual function.
+Radiation therapy to the pelvis and rectum can affect your sexual function and ability to have children (fertility).
+See Fertility and Cancer and Sexuality, Intimacy and Cancer for more information.

 - Radiation therapy can damage sperm or reduce sperm production.
 This may be temporary or permanent.

-- Most doctors suggest that men use contraception and don't have unprotected sex during and for one month after radiation therapy.
+- Most doctors suggest using contraception and not having unprotected sex during and for one month after radiation therapy treatment.

 - You will be able to store sperm at a hospital or fertility clinic before treatment starts.
 Talk to your doctor about this.